-- You must show detailed work of each problem on the paper provided at the Center. - Be sure to write your name on the paper and label each question number clearly. - Exam questions are similar to the Review Test questions or homework questions.
+- You must show detailed work on each problem on the paper provided at the Math & Science Learning Center. - Be sure to write your name on the paper and label each question number clearly. - Exam questions are similar to the Review Test questions or homework questions.
 If you need any clarification, you should ask those prior to taking that exam.